top of page

 Many addicts are often alone so they can easily sneak in drug use or drinking without anyone knowing.
 They can sleep off a hangover and spending much time hiding their pills, drugs, or bottles.

-Those addicts that drink alone are plagued by loneliness.
 In a recovery program, you will be part of a community of other people who also struggle with addiction or treat addiction and can truly understand and empathize with what you’re going through.

 Eventually, you’ll make new recovery friends that can help you to feel loved, supported, and know that you never have to be alone in your addiction again!

-#6 – Your Relationships Improve:
+Your Relationships Improve

 Your relationships with your spouse, children, parents, friends, coworkers, boss, and community often suffer severely due to your addictive behaviors.